Created in partnership with

 You should also tell your doctor if you have ever worked with metal or in the metal industry.
 This is because very tiny fragments of metal can sometimes lodge in the body.

 Having metal in your body does not always mean you cannot have an MRI scan.
-Your doctor and radiographer will decide if the MRI scan is safe for you.
+Your doctor and radiographer will decide if it is safe for you.
 If you are not able to have an MRI scan, another type of scan can be used.

 How is a heart MRI scan done?

-For some cardiac MRIs, the doctor will inject a dye into a vein in the arm.
-This does not usually cause discomfort.
+For some cardiac MRIs, the doctor injects a dye into a vein in the arm.
+This is called a contrast.
+It does not usually cause discomfort.
 The dye helps to give a clearer picture of the heart muscle and the blood flow through and around the heart.
 Your doctor can tell you more about this.

 Myocardial perfusion scan